Bottom-up Synthesis of Recursive Functional Programs using Angelic Execution: Evaluation

 \subsection{Synthesis from Input/Output Specifications}

 Figure~\ref{fig:io-table} presents the results of our comparison against \Smyth on synthesis tasks from {\bf IO} specifications.
 Here, the column labeled ``Time'' shows the synthesis time in seconds, and a cross mark (\incorrect) indicates failure (e.g., time-out).
 The column labeled ``Correct?'' shows whether the synthesized program is the one intended by the user.
-In particular, when synthesis is successful, the returned program always satisfies the provided IO examples, however, it may or may not be the program by the user.
+The column labeled ``Size'' shows the size of the synthesized program.
+In particular, when synthesis is successful, the returned program always satisfies the provided IO examples, however, it may or may not be the program intended by the user.
 Thus, this additional column allows us to evaluate how generalizable the synthesis results of these tools are.

 As we can see from Figure~\ref{fig:io-table}, \toolname is able to synthesize a program consistent with the IO examples in all but 2 cases, whereas \Smyth fails on 4 benchmarks.
 For the benchmarks that can be solved by both tools, the running time of both tools is quite fast (a few seconds or less) with the exception of a few outliers.